 Optimize your campaign

-Once you’ve collected enough data, you need to analyse your campaign’s performance and make adjustments while you’re on the fly to drive the best results and increase your ROI.
+Once you’ve collected enough data, you need to analyze your campaign’s performance and make adjustments while you’re on the fly to drive the best results and increase your ROI.
 The online space keeps changing and evolving to optimization is crucial to scale fast.